antonps/email-previewer/README.md

 ===============
 by Anton Purwo Saputro

-> Preview multiple email templates in resizable iframe.
+> Preview email templates in resizable iframe.

 Requires:
 - PHP for separating header and footer template